cbourke/grade/readme.md

     need them (examples: source an rc file, or use absolute paths for external programs such as compilers, etc.).
     * All output, (stdout and stderr) is output to the user, so beware
     * The name of the grade script is configurable in the `includes/Config.php` file

-4. Sometimes students turn in garbage code; code that gets caught in an infinite loop or has a memory leak, etc.  Though there are limits on the server itself, you should establish a crontab to kill out-of-control processes.
-A script has been provided to do this (`processKiller/Process.php`).
-An example crontab is provided in the same directory.
-Failure to install this crontab may mean that the sysadmins will suspend your course account until it is addressed.

-5. Because limits have been placed on processes launched through apache, when grading Java programs, you may need to throttle the JVM to use no more than 2GB of memory when launched.
+4. Because limits have been placed on processes launched through apache, when grading Java programs, you may need to throttle the JVM to use no more than 2GB of memory when launched.
 To do this, instead of the usual java command, you would use: